'Titiro whakamuri, kōkiri whakamura' 'When you understand the past, you know your future'

 Tauranga's Historic Precinct - Otamataha Pā

 Cliff Road, the site of Otamataha Pā, is an iconic historic site of significance in its own right.
-It is also the place of the historic 2018 Apology by the Anglican Church of Aotearoa, setting it forever as a place of 'Forgiveness and Reconciliation'.
+It is also the place of the historic 2018 Apology by the Anglican Church of Aotearoa, setting it forever as a place of 'Forgiveness and Reconciliation' and ultimate unification.

 This unique heritage precinct includes: